xcray/Apple_Airport_hass_devicetracker_and_Internet_Connection_Sensor/README.md

 Tested on Apple Airport Timecapsule AC with the newest firmware.

+Working process:

-Apple's wireless router can send out syslogs containing important and useful information for HA.
+- Apple's wireless router send out syslogs containing important and useful information for HA (WAN connection events and wireless devices connection events).

-These syslog messages can be used to track wireless devices and monitoring the connection of Internet (a binary_sensor)
+- The rsyslog service running on HA host collecting the syslog messages come from Apple Airport router.

+- The messages are transfered to the python script (via omprog interface of rsyslog).

+- The python script parse the messages and triggers the states of the wireless devices (by mac) and the binary_sensor representting the Internet connection, via the API of homeassistant.

-It's should also work with other routers that throw syslogs (maybe little modification is required)
+It's should also work with other routers that throw syslogs (maybe little modification is required).

+It's totally event-driven, sensitive, and no active scan required.

 # Steps: